ijanos/sunflowers/island.md

 "No. They didn't *turn* it stupid, they *built* it stupid."

 "Maybe smarter than you think.
-You're so much smarter, got *your* agenda, how come *he*'s still in control?"
+You're so much smarter, got *your* agenda, how come *he's* still in control?"

 "Don't flatter yourself," I say.